chhoumann/quickadd/README.md

 ### `suggester: (displayItems: string[], actualItems: string[])`
 Opens a suggester.
 Displays the `displayItems`, but you map these the other values with `actualItems`.

+Returns the selected value.

+### `checkboxPrompt: (items: string[], selectedItems: string[])`
+Opens a checkbox prompt with the items given.
+Items in the `selectedItems` array will be selected by default.

+Returns an array of the selected items.

 ## Examples
 ### Capture: Add journal entry
 ![image](https://user-images.githubusercontent.com/29108628/121774877-c2d82980-cb84-11eb-99c4-a20a14e41856.png)